edespino/cloudberry-site/docs/sys-admin/check-database-system.md

 ## Check for data distribution skew

-All tables in Cloudberry Database are distributed, meaning their data is divided across all of the segments in the system.
+All tables in Apache Cloudberry are distributed, meaning their data is divided across all of the segments in the system.
 Unevenly distributed data might diminish query processing performance.
 A table's distribution policy, set at table creation time, determines how the table's rows are distributed.
 For information about choosing the table distribution policy, see the following topics:

 - [View a table's distribution key](#view-a-tables-distribution-key)
 - [View data distribution](#view-data-distribution)